TOILmodular/GHOST_IN_THE_MACHINE/README.md

 It should be mentioned, that not all knobs are shuffled in that way.
 Some knobs keep their function and are not influenced by the shuffling.
-However, I decided to keep all of them unlabelled, maybe for design aesthetics reasons.
+However, I decided to keep all of them unlabelled, mainly for design aesthetics reasons.

 ## Module Build and PCBs
 I added two different versions for the control board in the folder GerberFiles, an "Original", and a "Thonk" version.
 Reason is that for my own module, I am using specific potentiometers - 16K4 series from Supertech Electronics - and 3.5mm jack sockets - MJ-355 from Marushin - available at my local electronics shop.